Lab

 > 5.0 cm

-Part II: Affect of Covering the Lens:
+Part III: Affect of Covering the Lens

 Using the last setup on your optical bench (h